oyarsa/graphmind/README.md

 ## Development Environment

-When running commads, use `uv run`:
+When running commands, use `uv run`:

 ```bash
 uv run python example.py [...args]
 ```

-You don't to set up a virtual environment or install dependencies. `uv run` will take care of that automatically.
+You don't have to set up a virtual environment or install dependencies. `uv run` will take care of that automatically.

 If you're running Python scripts or commands (e.g. see `preprocess` below), you can omit the `python`.
 Real example: